ipni/index-provider/docs/design.md

 ```

 The response may be paginated either by the client requesting a maximum number of entries or by the server delivering up to a configured maximum number of entries.
 To get the remaining entries, a subsequent request is made with its start set to the number of entries from the previous response.
-So, if totalEntries equals 100 and the response contained 50 entries, the follow-up request should specify 50 for start to get the remaining entries.
+So, if `Entries` equals 100 and the response contained 50 entries, the follow-up request should specify 50 for start to get the remaining entries.
 This continues until the indexer has the complete response.

 The indexer keeps a record of the advertised Index CIDs it has received data for.
 The indexer continues walking the chain of Index CIDs backward from `latest` until it receives a response containing an `Advertisement` with the `Previous` CID being the last one the indexer has already seen, i.e. `current`, or when the end of the chain is reached (i.e. no `Previous`).
 When all the missing links in the chain of Indexes have been received, these are applied, in order, to update the indexer's records of CIDs and providers.